Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: Proofs of the concrete bounds

 \section{Proofs of the concrete bounds}

 This section is devoted to the proofs of the theorems in Section \ref{se:concrete}.
-They will all follow the same rough outline: \begin{itemize} \item We start from Theorem \ref{th:CTMC}, or its extension Theorem \ref{th:CTMC-selfimproved}, which bounds entropies in terms of $\E_v[\CC(\X_t)]$ or $\E_v[\widehat{\CC}(\X_t)]$. \item Depending on which theorem we are proving, we bound $\CC$ or $\widehat{\CC}$ from above by a convenient function $F$ for which we can estimate $\E_v[F(\X_t)]$ using Theorem \ref{th:expectations}. \item We simplify the estimate from Theorem \ref{th:expectations}. \end{itemize} A challenge in simplifying the estimates of Theorem \ref{th:expectations} is that spectral bounds are not often useful in our context.
+They will all follow the same rough outline: \begin{itemize} \item We start from Proposition \ref{pr:CTMC}, or its extension Proposition \ref{pr:CTMC-selfimproved}, which bounds entropies in terms of $\E_v[\CC(\X^{R}_t)]$ or $\E_v[\widehat{\CC}(\X^{R}_t)]$. \item Depending on which theorem we are proving, we bound $\CC$ or $\widehat{\CC}$ from above by a convenient function $F$ for which we can estimate $\E_v[F(\X^{R}_t)]$ using Proposition \ref{pr:expectations}. \item We simplify the estimate from Proposition \ref{pr:expectations}. \end{itemize} A challenge in simplifying the estimates of Proposition \ref{pr:expectations} is that spectral bounds are not often useful in our context.
 The benchmark example is the mean field case, $\xi_{ij}=1_{i \neq j}/(n-1)$, which has eigenvalues $1$ and $-1/(n-1)$ with respective multiplicities $1$ and $n-1$.
 Similarly, in the regular graph case (Definition \ref{def:m-regular-case}) or the random walk case (Definition \ref{def:randomwalk-case}), the matrix $\xi$ always has $1$ as an eigenvalue.
 In particular, the operator norm $\|\xi\|_{\mathrm{op}}$ might be bounded but is not small in our cases of interest, and the averaging effects of a dense matrix $\xi$ must be captured by other means.